myriadrf/LimeSDR-Micro/docs/beta/index.rst

 Status
 ******

 LimeSDR Micro uses the Lime Suite NG driver stack and hardware support is currently in heavy development, hence not all features are fully implemented yet.
+Recent developments:

+* **17/12/2025**.
+Fixes to resolve transmit hang/fail and Tx timestamping issues, which also means that TDD operation is now possible.

-The current status as of **13th December 2025** is as follows:
+The current status as of **17th December 2025** is as follows:

 Platform Support
 ================